 The funding is for undertaking multi-level approaches to tobacco control, which combine a range of evidence-based tobacco control activities to meet the needs of different population groups within a region.

-The Free, Fresh & Fit team consists of 5 TIS workers and a Coordinator.
+The Free, Fresh & Fit team consists of 9 TIS workers, based in 3 sites: Griffith, Orange and Albury and a Coordinator.

-Our activities take a community health promotion approach which aims to inform and support people in their decisions not to smoke or to quit smoking.
+Our activities take a community health promotion approach which aims to inform and support people in their decisions not to smoke/vape or to quit smoking and vaping.

 These activities will: